Top 23 Global Nonprofits Protecting the Environment

 It is a must for every environmental nonprofit to ensure that their fundraising events are eco-friendly.
 This not only improves the brand reputation of the organization but also helps the environment.
 Some of the great ideas for such fundraising events can be recycling electronics, a clothing drive where old clothes are given away and repurposed, or a tree-planting event involving schools and universities.

-When people notice that you care for the environment in every aspect of your work toward it, they will be more impressed and end up donating more.
+When people notice that you care for the environment in every aspect of your work, they will be more impressed and end up donating more.
 They will also recommend your name to their networks and help spread the word.

 We have an article where we talk about these and more eco-friendly fundraising event ideas in much detail.
 Check it out here.